ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Iterator

-In the Iterator pattern, the consumer synchronously _pulls_ items from the producer one-by-one.
+In the Iterator pattern, the consumer synchronously _pulls_ items from the producer one by one.
 The producer sends an item only when the consumer requests it.
 If the producer has no item at the time of the request, it sends an empty response.

 ![Iterator](/images/Iterator.png)